s1sun/TCR-BCR-analysis-and-result-visualization/README.md

 ## The tool for immune_profile_viewer to display the analysis results
 ![immune_profile_viewer](figures/immune_profile_viewer.png)

-please use the link below to upload the result file "S4_TRA_mig_cdr3_clones_result.csv" from the result folder
+please use the link below to upload the file "report/S/S4_TRA_mig_cdr3_clones_result.csv" to view the results

 https://bioinformatics-takarabiousa.shinyapps.io/Cogent_NGS_Immune_Viewer/